matthiku/cSpot/readme.md

 - Control the slide show from **any device** using a Chromecast device attached to your projector
 - Provide chords, lyrics and sheetmusic for musicians an all kinds of devices
 - Allows extensive collaboration and input from all users
-- Allows for a synchronised presentation of lyrics, chords or sheet music on all designated devices!
+- Allows for a _synchronised presentation_ of lyrics, chords or sheet music _accross all designated devices!_
 - Send email and/or internal messages between users

 As a free and open source project, you can download ('clone') the sources, modify (customize) them and run the tool from your own web site.